 B. Cruel/Grossly Inappropriate Behavior Modification Screening Tool Directions: This is not an all-inclusive list.
 There may be information that is reported that must be screened in for an assessment.
-If the report meets this maltreatment type it must be accepted as an Investigative Assessment.

 Is the parent/caretaker using sadistic measures to modify the child's behavior?